Apple, Facebook, YouTube, Spotify ban Infowars: A conspiracy theorist's dream?

-In a move presaged by weeks of mounting pressure, four major technology platforms -- Apple, Facebook, Google's YouTube and Spotify -- all cracked down on conspiracy theorist Alex Jones and his Infowars media empire with widespread content removal or total account termination, all seeming to culminate within about 24 hours.
+In a move presaged by weeks of mounting pressure, Apple, Facebook, Google's YouTube and Spotify cracked down on conspiracy theorist Alex Jones and his Infowars media empire, removing wide swathes of content or terminating his accounts entirely.
+All the actions seemed to happen within 24 hours.

-Was it a long-overdue crackdown or a censorship conspiracy?
-Depends who you ask.
+Was it a long-overdue crackdown or a conspiracy of censorship?
+That depends on who you ask.
 The truth -- wait, does that still exist? -- is probably neither.
-But in a hyper divisive era, the opaque way that tech companies employ their community standards leaves them open to being villainized by both sides, even those straining at opposite ends of a political tug-of-war.
+But in a hyper-divisive era, the opaque manner that tech companies enforce their community standards leaves them open to being villainized by both sides, even those straining at opposite ends of a political tug-of-war.

-"As long as Infowars was removed for actual violations of their policies, "good riddance," said Jason Kint, the chief executive of a trade group for online news publications, Digital Content Next.
+Jason Kint, who runs Digital Content Next, a trade group for online news publications, said the removal was welcomed, if it was prompted by actual violations of the tech giant's standards.
+But without a more transparent approach, the companies risk being accused of censorship.

-But that lack of transparency muddies the waters.
-"We still want them to be very cautious about anything that is close to censorship," he said.
+"We still want them to be very cautious about anything that is close to censorship," Kint said.
 "Being crystal clear about their policies and how this is a violation of their policies would be helpful."

-Jones has been widely criticized for promoting untrue, virulent hypotheses about tragic events like the 2001 terrorist attacks on World Trade Center in New York that killed nearly 3,000 people and the 2012 shooting at Sandy Hook Elementary School in Connecticut that killed 26 students and staff.
+Jones has been widely criticized for promoting untrue, virulent hypotheses about tragic events, including the 2001 terrorist attacks on World Trade Center that killed nearly 3,000 people and the 2012 shooting at Sandy Hook Elementary School in Connecticut.

+Jones and his backers were quick to call the removals a coordinated attempt to suppress them.

-On the flip side, "this was not about right or left, but right and wrong," tweeted Sleeping Giants, a social media activists group.
-Shaun King, a widely followed justice columnist, said "Alex Jones never should've been allowed to get this far spreading hate."
+On the flip side, "this was not about right or left, but right and wrong," tweeted Sleeping Giants, a group for social media activists.
+"Alex Jones never should've been allowed to get this far spreading hate,"said Shaun King, a widely followed justice columnist.

-Sunday, Apple confirmed that five of the six podcasts that Infowars creates were no longer be available for download or streaming, including the daily Alex Jones Show podcast.
-Spotify, which had been selectively removing podcasts linked to Jones late last week, also removed them from its service entirely, according to a statement Monday.
+On Sunday, Apple confirmed that five of the six podcasts Infowars creates were no longer available for download or streaming, including the daily Alex Jones Show podcast.
+Spotify, which had begun selectively removing podcasts linked to Jones late last week, expanded the removals to all podcasts, the company said in a statement on Monday.

 Facebook said in a blog post Monday that it removed the Alex Jones Channel Page, the Alex Jones Page, the Infowars Page and the Infowars Nightly News Page.